 If you are looking for a destination that good combination of beach and culture with unique ways of life?
 Or gastronomic delights and interesting attractions to cater to discerning visitors?
 Here are some highlights of the 10 provinces.

 Chiang Rai: Tham Luang Cave is becoming a major tourist spot.
 The Cave itself is undergoing renovations to prepare for the expected numbers with completion projected by the end of this year.
-Tourists can visit the exhibition about the entire mission of the rescue of the “Wild Boars” team of young footballers in June-July 2018.
+Tourists can visit the exhibition about the entire mission of the rescue of the “Wild Boars” team of young footballers.
 Other interesting tourist attractions include the Pang Ha community where visitors can learn about the Karen ethnic group’s wisdom on how to make natural paper without cutting down any trees.

 Mae Hong Son: Known as the “Switzerland of Thailand,” this province straddles the border with Myanmar, not far from Chiang Mai.
 Mae Hong Son is characterised by nature and cultural integration between the Tai Yai ethnic group and Thai people.
 It is famous for embroidered woven fabrics from various types of hilltribes.
 “Mae Hong Son Doister CraftStay” tour focuses on getting visitors to experience the history of the local art and craftwork.